Embiid scores 27, leads Sixers past Knicks 101-95

 The 76ers were playing without starters Al Horford (rest) and Josh Richardson (right hamstring injury) and it showed in the first half as their offense struggled.
 Philadelphia shot 13 for 38 from the field, including 2 for 18 behind the 3-point line.

+But the Sixers rallied from a 51-39 halftime deficit, cutting the lead to 56-52 with 8:03 to play in the third quarter when Simmons intercepted Julius Randle’s inbound pass off a time out and raced down the court for a dunk.

-But the Sixers rallied from a 51-39 halftime deficit by outscoring the Knicks 16-11 over the final seven minutes of the third quarter for a 70-68 lead entering the final quarter.
+Philadelphia then outscored the Knicks 16-11 over the final seven minutes of the third quarter for a 70-68 lead entering the final quarter.
 The Knicks offense sputtered, going 0 for 9 with two turnovers down the stretch in the third.

 Philadelphia went on a 9-3 run, capped by former Knick Trey Burke’s basket that made it 79-73.